It's Your Fault (video)

-It's Your Fault is a 2013 satirical video starring Kalki Koechlin and VJ Juhi Pandey that deals with the issue of rape in India.
-It went viral on the internet, with over 5,500,000 views on YouTube.
+It's Your Fault is a 2013 satirical video starring Bollywood actress Kalki Koechlin and VJ Juhi Pandey that deals with the issue of rape in India.
+It went viral on the internet, garnering over 5,500,000 views on YouTube.
 It was created by All India Bakchod.

-The group of stand-up comedians known as 'AIB'—Tanmay Bhat, Gursimran Khamba, Rohan Joshi and Ashish Shakya—created the video in the wake of sexual assault cases in India.
-Bollywood actress Kalki Koechlin and VJ Juhi Pandey are also featured in it.
+The group of stand-up comedians known as AIB, consisting of Tanmay Bhat, Gursimran Khamba, Rohan Joshi and Ashish Shakya, created the video in the wake of sexual assault cases in India.
 Illustrating the different dimensions of a victim's life, it mocks the Indian mindset that blames women for provoking rape.

 Production and making

 Kalki Koechlin starred in the video alongside Juhi Pandey.

 Rohan Joshi explained: "It's not what you would expect from a group of four funny guys, and that's just the point.
 Nothing at all, no part of this, is funny, and therefore we approached it in a different way.
 The response has been amazing, from the moment we posted the video till now.
 It is something that every person we know relates to and feels strongly about."

 Juhi Pandey, who co-starred in the video, said: "We knew when we were shooting the video that it would get a lot of reactions.
 Eyebrows would be raised and there would be a lot of discussion.
 We've all had these discussions in our social groups and have all felt angry and frustrated at these statements that have made headlines.
 Yes, this video will only reach the English-speaking, 'sarcasm-understanding' young person, but at least it's out there.
 It's a drop in the ocean, but it is still a drop and I am glad to have been a part of it."

 Koechlin initially felt she was too busy to appear in the video, but said, "when Bhat sent the script, I changed my mind...
 It was so funny, clever and relevant to what’s happening that I immediately agreed."
 She added: "We were worried about people not understanding the sarcasm.
 It’s a sensitive topic and we were anxious that it might backfire."
 She said that its intention was not to offend anyone.
 "Humour is a fantastic way to deal with a serious subject.
 You are making people uncomfortable, but at the same time you are not preaching or forcing views down their throat."